 EDUC 2120.
 Exploring Socio-Cultural Perspectives on Diversity in Educational Contexts.
 Given the rapidly changing demographics in our state and country this course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds.
 Specifically, this course is designed to examine 1) the nature and function of culture; 2) the development of individual and group cultural identity; 3) definitions and implications of diversity, and 4) the influences of culture on learning, development, and pedagogy.
 EDUC 2120 includes ten hours of field experience.
+Prerequisite: Passing or exempting ENGL 0989.
+3-0-3

 EDUC 2130.
 Exploring Learning and Teaching.
 Explore key aspects of learning and teaching through examining your own learning processes and those of others, with the goal of applying your knowledge to enhance the learning of all students in a variety of educational setting and contexts.
 EDUC 2130 includes ten hours of field experience.
+Prerequisite: Passing or exempting ENGL 0989.
+3-0-3